 - (1) Prior Notice.
-As soon as practicable prior to any planned combustion of natural gas allowed pursuant to this Rule 903, Operators will provide verbal, written, or electronic notice to the Local Governmental Designee, if applicable, and to the local emergency response authorities. - (2) Subsequent Notice.
-In the event of unplanned combustion, Operators will immediately provide verbal, written, or electronic notice to the Local Governmental Designee, if applicable, and to the local emergency response authorities. - (3) Waiver.
-Local Governments and local emergency response authorities may waive their right to notice under this Rule 903.a at any time, pursuant to Rule 302.f.(1).A. - (4) Recordkeeping.
+As soon as practicable prior to, but no later than two hours before, any planned Flaring of natural gas allowed pursuant to this Rule 903, Operators will provide verbal, written, or electronic notice to the Relevant and Proximate Local Governments and to the local emergency response authorities. - Subsequent Notice.
+In the event of Flaring due to an Upset Condition, Operators will provide verbal, or electronic notice as soon as possible, but no later than 12 hours, to the Relevant and Proximate Local Governments and to the local emergency response authorities. - (3) Waiver.
+Relevant and Proximate Local Governments and local emergency response authorities may waive their right to notice under this Rule 903.a at any time, pursuant to Rule 302.f.(1).A. - (4) Recordkeeping.
 Operators will maintain records of notice provided pursuant to this Rule 903.a, and provide the records to the Director upon request.